Skip to main content

 otelCollectorClientCertificateSecret: "my-client-cert"

-The Secret referenced by the otelCollectorCertificateSecret key must have an entry named ca.crt that holds the certificate of the CA that issued the certificate used by the OpenTelemetry Collector.
+The Secret referenced by the otelCollectorCertificateSecret key must have an entry named ca.crt.
+That holds the certificate of the CA that issued the certificate used by the OpenTelemetry Collector.

 The Secret referenced by the otelCollectorClientCertificateSecret key must have the following entries: tls.crt and tls.key keys.
-These are the client certificate and its key that are used by the Kubewarden stack to authenticate against the OpenTelemetry Collector.
+These are the client certificate and its key that used by the Kubewarden stack to authenticate against the OpenTelemetry Collector.

 Install the Kubewarden stack: